 Don’t ask me for data, but at least 70% of us sole practitioners lean toward the introvert end of the scale.

 It makes sense.
 Introverts are naturally drawn to the crafts, trades, and disciplines that are practiced solo — not the kind of work you do in a crowd.
 We like to draw, program, write, design, carve, compose, translate, fix things.
 Give us a block of stone, a chisel, and four hours alone, we’re happy.
 Working on a committee?
 Blech.

 Sure, eight people in a room can ‘brainstorm’ a marketing campaign with all sorts of synergystical magic.
-(Or constipated groupthink, whatever.)
-But you can’t write the web site that way.
-Someone needs to sit at the desk and craft the damn thing.
+(Or goofy groupthink, whatever.)
+But you can’t build a web site that way.
+Someone needs to sit at a desk and actually craft the damn thing.

 That’s where introverts come in.